nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 When a computer is multiprogrammed, it frequently has multiple processes or threads competing for a CPU at the same time.
 If only one CPU is available, *scheduler* has to be made which process to run next by using **scheduling algorithm**.

 Three types of schedulers:

-* Long-Term Scheduler – Selects a process from the pool of job and load into memory for execution
+* Long-Term Scheduler – selects a process from the pool of job and load into memory for execution
 * Short-term scheduler – selects a process from the ready queue and allocates the CPU.
 * Memory Scheduler – schedule which process is in memory and in disk

 ### 2.4.1 Introduction to Scheduling

-In addition to picking the right process to run, the scheduler also has to worry about making efficient use of the CPU because process switching is expensive.
+In addition to picking the right process to run, the scheduler also has to worry about making efficient use of the CPU because process switching is expensive:
 * First a switch from user mode to kernel mode must occur
 * The state of the current process must be saved, including storing its registers in the process table so they can be reloaded later.
 * A new process must be selected by running the scheduling algorithm.